 Exchange-traded funds (ETFs) can be a healthy addition to an investment portfolio, but they can also work well as a stand-alone investment.
-Offering diversification in one trade whilst having generally lower fees than managed funds, ETFs seem to be becoming a popular choice with investors.
+Offering diversification in one trade while having generally lower fees than managed funds, ETFs are becoming a popular choice with investors.

-The ‘other things’ influencing your ETF
+Factors influencing your ETF

 Factors influencing ETF liquidity include:

-- the liquidity of the individual securities within the ETF
+- The liquidity of the individual securities within the ETF

-- the trading volume of the ETF
+- The trading volume of the ETF

-Regarding trading volume, large-cap ETFs can be more liquid than small-cap ETFs.
+Large-cap ETFs can be more liquid than small-cap ETFs.
 In a similar way, ETFs with fewer actively-traded securities can be less liquid and may have a greater bid-ask spread.

 Larger ETFs might be able to offer lower fees, higher liquidity and more protection against major swings in the price of the fund, but this isn’t always the case.

 Counterparty risk refers to the risk that another party fails to fulfill their financial obligations.
-Synthetic ETFs more exposed to this risk than physical ETFs, since synthetic ETFs don’t actually hold underlying assets – instead relying upon swap agreements.
+Synthetic ETFs are more exposed to this risk than physical ETFs, since synthetic ETFs don’t actually hold underlying assets – instead relying upon swap agreements.

 Don’t forget about the importance of the people involved in delivering ETFs to investors.
 They are responsible for ensuring the ETF performs the way it should.
 Consider the quality, usefulness and experience of the implementation team, market makers and key participants.

-ETF providers have a duty to match the benchmark index they track whilst handling the costs of turnover through an efficient investment process.
+ETF providers have a duty to match the benchmark index they track while handling the costs of turnover through an efficient investment process.
 High turnover in a portfolio, where lots of buying and selling is taking place, can lead to higher tax and trading costs.
 These costs can be passed on to investors.